 Nature can also play a significant role in how much it costs to run a mile of pipeline.
 For example, it requires more money to operate in areas that are hard to access.
 Materials and equipment may need to be flown into the construction site, roads may have to be built, and harsh environments may need to be navigated.

 The weather can also be a cost factor.
 Hurricanes, tropical storms, and blizzards can all slow projects down and cause cost overruns.
 When projecting costs, estimators and project cost controllers must factor in these variable circumstances.

 Additionally, steps must be taken to protect the natural environment.
 The installation of the pipeline may cause changes to the surrounding landscapes.

-For example, the flow of water in the area may change.
-Engineers will have to create plans to ensure the water flow is returned to its natural state.
-Alternatively, they may need to establish a new route and ensure this does not cause any adverse effects.
+For example, the flow of water in the area may change, and engineers will have to create plans to ensure the flow of water is returned to its natural state or they may need to establish a new route for water flow and ensure this does not cause any adverse effects.
 They may do this by restoring the natural terrain consulting with geo-engineers, by installing drainage ditches, living walls, and other devices to slow, stop, restore or change the flow of water.